Reuben Ingall

 'TotalSpray TM presents the complete wellness solution for the party crowd!
 Lifestyle/Microwave Cooking Guru Amelia de Frost and Electro-Punk Spiritualist BABYFREEZE will demonstrate the effectiveness of the Aerobicide system by partying with Extreme Wellness for three-hours non-stop!
 Join them in the dance health revolution of having it all!
 Aerobicide: Feel Better is a performance art installation that you can dance along to.
 You'll enjoy watching the performers succumb to the physical and existential toll of modern wellness culture, set to a pumping set of mutant dance-pop classics by the acclaimed Dead DJ Joke.'

 I produced a twenty-minute cheesy electro dance workout soundtrack mix that repeats nine times throughout the performance.
-Aerobicide: Feel Better was performed at You Are Here Festival 2017, Bondi Feast 2017, and Crack Theatre Festival 2017.
+Aerobicide: Feel Better was performed at You Are Here Festival 2017, Bondi Feast 2017, Crack Theatre Festival 2017, CBR City Renewal events 2020, Sydney Shimmer Festival 2022.

 Bunch of A5s